 Weekly spellings will come home relative to your child’s ability, this will occur throughout the year.
 There are many easy, fun and engaging ways to learn spellings.
 Please see Yr 3 and 4 teacher and blog for guidance to how to learn these at home.

-Weekly task
+Weekly Maths task

 Logging onto Mathletics and Reading Eggs (follow Pupil links on our website).